fullcalendar/fullcalendar-docs/_docs-v3/event-dragging-resizing/eventResize.md

 `event` is an [Event Object](event-object) that hold the event's information (date, title, etc).

-`delta` is a [Duration Object](moment-duration) that represents the amount of time (either start or end) was extended by or reduced by.
+`delta` is a [Duration Object](moment-duration) that represents the amount of time the event's start or end was extended or reduced by.

 `revertFunc` is a function that, if called, reverts the event's end date to the value before the drag.
 This is useful if an ajax call should fail.